-Florida Paternity Law
+Florida Paternity Lawyer

-However, in Florida a father has no legal rights to their child unless both the mother and father execute an Acknowledgement of Paternity in the presence of two witnesses or a notary.
-If no Acknowledgement of Paternity has been signed by the parents, then either party (or the child) may file for a determination of paternity with the court.
+However, in Florida a father has no legal rights to their child unless he is married to the mother at the time of birth or both the mother and father execute an Acknowledgement of Paternity in the presence of two witnesses or a notary.
+If the mother and father aren’t married & no Acknowledgement of Paternity has been signed by the parents, then either party (or the child) may file for a determination of paternity with the court.

 The issue of paternity can be even more complicated if the mother was married to another man at the time the child was born.
 In Florida, a woman’s husband is considered the legal father of any child born during the marriage.
 In this instance, an Acknowledgment of Paternity will not give the (presumed) biological father any legal rights.
-Instead, the husband will also need to be involved in the paternity case and must also be served with a paternity petition.
+Instead, the mother’s husband will also need to be involved in the paternity case and must also be served with a copy of the paternity petition.

-Even if the parties can agree that the presumed father is the biological father of the child, they may disagree on other matters such as time-sharing and child support.
+Even if the parties can agree that the presumed father is the biological father of the child, they may disagree on other issues such as time-sharing and child support.
 While reaching an agreement through informal negotiations or mediation is preferred, sometimes it may become necessary to have a judge determine a parenting plan that is in the best interest of the child and order how much child-support should be paid.

 If you have a child born out of wedlock, Pinellas Family Lawyer can help you determine your legal rights and how best to proceed with your paternity lawsuit.
 Contact a Florida paternity lawyer for a confidential consultation about your paternity case today.